-AGM 2012

-Contents

-Calling Notice 1

-Agenda/ Elections2

-Policy Motions and
+Agenda and Elections

-Meetings Guide4

-Annual Report

-Fair Rep. Audit 19

-Minutes of Branch

-Meetings

-How the Branch Works 24

-- 1. Opening Remarks/ Introductions
+- 1. Opening Remarks/Introductions

 - 2. Appointment of Scrutineers

 - 3. Standing Orders

-- 4. Minutes of Branch Meetings 2011

-Annual General Meeting 7 March (p20)
+- 4. Minutes of Branch Meetings 2011 Annual General Meeting 7 March

-- 5. Annual Report 2011 (P 11-19) Questions on the Annual Report should be submitted to the Branch Office by noon on Friday 17 February.
+- 5. Annual Report 2011 Questions on the Annual Report should be submitted to the Branch Office by noon on Friday 17 February.

-- 6. Financial Statement To be circulated
+- 6. Financial Statement

+To be circulated

-7. Election of Branch Officers
+- 7. Election of Branch Officers See below.

-See below.
 Voting will be by secret ballot at the meeting.

 - 8. Presentations and Question and Answer Session

 - Our City's Not For Sale

 - Pensions

 - Modernising Pay Appeals

 - 9. Rule Changes None submitted.

-- 10. Policy Motions See pages 4-9
+- 10. Policy Motions